-Do the following to start HUBwatch from the POLYCENTER Network Manager.
+Do the following to start HUBwatch from the POLYCENTER Manager on NetView for DEC OSF/1 AXP.

-Step Action 1 Start the POLYCENTER Network Manager softwareby entering the appropriate command.
-Example: \$ MANAGE/ENTERPRISE/INTERFACE=DECWINDOWS Return Result: The POLYCENTER Map window appears.
-2 Click on the File menu and choose an existing domain or open a new domain (The following instructions assume you have opened a new domain).
+Step Action 1 Start the POLYCENTER Manager on NetView software by entering the appropriate command.
+Example: \$ MANAGE/ENTERPRISE/INTERFACE=DECWINDOWS [Return] Result: The POLYCENTER Map window appears.
+2 Click on the File menu and choose an existing domain or open a new domain.
+(The following instructions assume you have opened a new domain.)
 Result: The New Domain window appears.
-3 Enter the domain name in the New Domain window and click on \boxed{OK} .
+3 Enter the domain name in the New Domain window and click on OK.
 4 Return to the POLYCENTER Map window and click on the Lock icon in the menu bar to unlock the window.
 5 Click on the Edit menu and choose Toolbox.
 Result: The POLYCENTER Toolbox window appears.
 6 Click on the SNMP icon.
 Result: The Add Entity - Enter Entity Information window appears.
 7 Click on the desired Hub icon.
 Result: The Hub icon is highlighted.
 8 At the SNMP entry box, enter the IP name of the hub and click on Apply.
-Result: A more detailed version of the Add Entity - Enter Entity Information window appears
+Result: A more detailed version of the Add Entity - Enter Entity Information window appears.